 It’s the easiest and most common option for running a pub.
 They generally last around three years, making them a good option if it’s your first time running a pub.
 You can dip your feet in the water without making a long-term commitment.

 Tenancies involve running a pub for a brewery or large organisation at a lower rate of investment and cheaper rent.
-You’re often obliged to sell only the products supply by said brewery or company in an arrangement know as a beer tie.
+This reduces the cost of running a pub, but you’re often obliged to sell only the products supplied by said brewery or company in an arrangement know as a beer tie.

-This way, you avoid a lot of heavy upfront costs like furniture, glassware and general pub infrastructure.
+This way, you avoid a lot of heavy upfront costs of running a pub like furniture, glassware and general pub infrastructure.
 That’s all provided for you.

-The trade-off, however, is that you can pay up to 60p more for beer than the market rate.
+But this arrangement comes doesn’t come entirely free of pub running costs.
+The trade-off is that you can pay up to 60p more for beer than the market rate.
 This ”wet rent” is often considered to be the trade-off for lower “dry rent” (what you pay for the premises itself).

 Leaseholds are usually reserved for more experienced publicans.
 They can last between 10-25 years and usually require between £50,000 and £250,000 in investment.
 You still rent the premise from a brewery or pub company, who acts as your supplier.

-A third option is buying the pub outright.
-This arrangement is known as a freehold, and it’s usually the riskiest and the most expensive.
+A third option is buying a pub freehold, which is basically when you buy the pub outright.
+It’s usually the riskiest and the most expensive way of running a pub.
 The cost of buying a freehold is often considerably more than the pub’s turnover.

 Don’t let that deter you though.
 As a freeholder you have complete freedom over how you run your pub.
 From furniture and glassware to beer and wine suppliers.